programmersyed/Project4.kt/README.md

 ## Notes

 Describe any challenges encountered while building the app.
 I didnt initially quite understand the serialization, so I asked the help channel for help.
+I also was facing trouble in terms of understanding how everything was working, so the TA really helped me with that.

 ## License